redscientistlabs/corruption-wiki-media/corruptors/rtc-real-time-corruptor/introduction.md

 #### Quick Start

-The Real Time Corruptor was designed with ease of use in mind, if you want to get right into the action simply load a ROM and click “Easy Start” and you are away! \(_Instant results not always guaranteed\)_
+The Real Time Corruptor was designed with ease of use in mind, if you want to get right into the action simply load a ROM and click “Easy Start” then "Start with Recommended Settings" and you are away! \(_Instant results not always guaranteed\)_

 #### Fundamentals of RTC